Applegreen chiefs and Blackstone plot €694m bid for fuel retailer

 The offer, which has yet to be formally tabled, represents a 48.2 per cent premium to Applegreen’s €3.88 closing share price on Wednesday.
 Shares in the company soared to as high as €5.55 in Dublin trading.

-“This seems to be an elegant solution for Applegreen and shareholders, as public markets weren’t reflecting the real value of the business, which proved extremely resilient even during the worst of Covid-19,” said Allan Smylie, an analyst with stockbrokers Davy, who has issued a note to clients on Wednesday placing a €6.50 price target on the stock.
+“This seems to be an elegant solution for Applegreen and shareholders, as public markets weren’t reflecting the real value of the business, which proved extremely resilient even during the worst of Covid-19,” said Allan Smylie, an analyst with stockbrokers Davy, who has issued a note to clients in October placing a €6.50 price target on the stock.

 Mr Etchingham, a Wexford native who turns 67 next week, founded the business in 1992 with one station in Ballyfermot in west Dublin, having spent the previous decade working for Esso.
 Mr Barrett (54) joined him the following year.